anaypant/qrated_flutter/README.md

-# Qrated
+# Qrated - News for Youth

-A new Flutter project.
+# Terms of Service
+By creating an account you agree to qrated [Privacy Policy](https://www.freeprivacypolicy.com/live/f3d2914e-a78c-43a0-a01e-77afa03dccd5) and Terms of Services listed below.

+# Technical Details
-## Getting Started
+## Getting Started on Flutter

 FlutterFlow projects are built to run on the Flutter _stable_ release.